DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ---

+## What are VS Code Extensions?

+VS Code is a FREE, open-source IDE (integrated development environment) from Microsoft.
+Extensions are add-on that are installed within VS Code.
+These extensions provide extra functionality without having to make changes to the VS Code source code.

+### Some Popular AI Extensions.

+---

 ## What is Cursor?

-Cursor is an IDE (integrated development environment) that is used for AI development.
+Cursor is an IDE, an integrated development environment forked from VS Code, that is used for AI development.

 > NOTE: The following process can be use on any AppImage app.